-Regulation 4 - Definitions (environment) 10A(a) Appropriate for the nature and scale of the activity Regulation 13(2) and 13(3) - Description of the Environment
+Regulation 5 - Definitions (environment)

+34(a) Appropriate for the nature and scale of the activity

+Regulation 21(2) and 21(3) - Description of the Environment

 - To provide adequate information about the environment that may be affected by the activity in sufficient detail to inform the evaluation of environmental impacts and risks.
-This includes the environment that may be affected by planned components of the activities, and the area that may be exposed to hydrocarbons in the event of a hydrocarbon spill. - To adequately define the environment that may be exposed to hydrocarbons in the event of a significant incident and the geographic extent of response and monitoring activities. - To enable relevant persons and members of the public to understand the environmental values and sensitivities that may be affected by the activity.
+This includes the environment that may be affected by planned components of the activities, and the area that may be exposed to hydrocarbons in the event of a hydrocarbon spill. - To adequately define the environment that may be exposed to hydrocarbons in the event of a significant incident and the geographic extent of response and monitoring activities. - To enable relevant persons to understand the environment, including (amongst other things) people and communities, the heritage value of places, and their social and cultural features which may be affected by a titleholder's proposed activities.

-- The EP must describe the existing environment that may be affected by the activity11.
+- The EP must describe the existing environment that may be affected by the activity.
 This includes the environment that may be affected by planned (e.g. produced water) and unplanned (e.g. oil spills) components of the activity.
-The 'environment' is defined in regulation 4. - The description of the environment must include details of the particular relevant values and sensitivities of the environment where the activity is proposed, including (but not limited to) matters protected under Part 3 of the EPBC Act that will or may be affected by the activity12.
+The 'environment' is defined in regulation 5. - The description of the environment must include details of the particular relevant values and sensitivities of the environment where the activity is proposed, including (but not limited to) matters protected under Part 3 of the EPBC Act that will or may be affected by the activity.